-We use equity awards to motivate our Named Executive Officers to increase the long-term value of our Common Stock and align the interests of our Named Executive Officers with those of our shareholders.
+We use equity awards to motivate our Named Executive Officers to increase the long-term value of our common stock and, thereby, align the interests of our Named Executive Officers with those of our shareholders.
 Long-term equity incentive awards are intended to further our success by ensuring that sustainable value creation is a key factor in our Named Executive Officers' management of the business and to help retain executives over time.

-Long-term equity incentive compensation may consist of awards of stock options, performance-vested restricted shares and timevested restricted shares that vest over a multi-year period.
+Long-term equity incentive compensation may consist of equity such as awards of stock options, performance vested restricted shares and time vested restricted shares that vest over a multi-year period.
 This design approach helps align the interests of our Named Executive Officers with those of our shareholders in seeing long-term increases in the value of equity instruments.
-We use stock options as one of our longterm incentives because, in addition to providing our executive officers with the opportunity to develop a stock ownership stake in our company, they result in compensation only to the extent that the market price of our Common Stock increases over the term of the stock option.
+We use stock options as one of our long-term incentives because, in addition to providing our executive officers with the opportunity to develop a stock ownership stake in our company, they result in compensation only to the extent that the market price of our common stock increases over the term of the stock option.